hartleybrody/flask-boilerplate/readme.md

 ### Run your local server
 Run the local flask development server (automatically reloads changes) with

-    flask run
+    poetry run flask run

-or alternatively, use the production server gunicorn

-    gunicorn app:app --reload --bind 127.0.0.1:5000

-Either way, your local development server should be viewable in a browser
+Your local development server should be viewable in a browser

     http://localhost:5000